By Mr Micheal John.

 Measures to Prevent Fungal Infection

-1. Avoid walking bare foot on beaches, locker room and swimming pool.
+1. Avoid walking bare foot on beaches, locker rooms and swimming pool.

-2. After a shower, completely dry all body parts to avoid moisture which could aggravate to fungal infection.
+2. After a shower, completely dry all body parts to avoid moisture which could lead to fungal infection.

 3. As a rule for preventing fungal infection never ever share personal products and items with anyone.

-4. Wash hand with a good antifungal soap regularly before meals and after touching contaminated places
+4. Wash your hands with a good antifungal soap regularly before meals and after touching contaminated places and articles.

 5. Eat a healthy and wholesome diet.

-6. Drink plenty of water to detoxify body – approximately 8 -10 glasses is a must.
+6. Drink plenty of water to detoxify your body – approximately 8 -10 glasses is a must.